-Fresno is following actions by the Los Angeles City Council which passed a resolution of opposition last week, and the powerful Los Angeles County Democratic Party (LACDP) that came out against SB 930 in a letter made public last week.
+Opposition to SB 930 is growing statewide.
+Last week, the Los Angeles City Council passed a resolution of opposition, and the powerful Los Angeles County Democratic Party (LACDP) came out against SB 930 in a letter dated June 27, 2022.
+The Fresno City Council will vote on an opposition resolution this week.